AJ McLean: Early career

-In January 1986, at eight years old, McLean acted in his first role as Little Mike in the 1986 film Truth or Dare?.
+In January 1986, at eight years old, McLean acted in his first role as Little Mike in the 1986 film, Truth or Dare?.
 In 1990, McLean, his mother, and grandparents moved to Kissimmee, Florida to pursue his acting and singing career.
-For four years, he attended a private acting school, the Florida Academy of Dramatic Arts, acted in the drama club and small plays and modeled periodically.
+For four years, he attended a private acting school, the Florida Academy of Dramatic Arts, acted in the drama club and small plays, and modeled periodically.
 In 1991, McLean landed a role in the Nickelodeon comedy series Hi Honey, I'm Home! as Skunk.
 However, after the pilot, he was cut from the show due to being too tall, and Eric Kushnick was cast instead.

 In 1989, at age 11, he saw an ad in the newspaper for a Latin festival.
 Since his grandfather had Latin roots, he decided to audition.
 He won first place and a $1,000 prize.
 The festival's producer hired him to perform a 45-minute one-person show and did a puppet show, showcasing his singing, acting, and dancing.
 At the Latin festival, he met a young 16-year-old Howie Dorough through a mutual vocal coach.

 In junior high, McLean won a part in Nickelodeon's series Welcome Freshmen, which began his ongoing work relationship with Nickelodeon and the Disney Channel.
 He also appeared on the Nickelodeon show Guts and a Muppets commercial.
 He saw Dorough and Nick Carter at the Nickelodeon tryouts.

 Due to his love of performing and not participating in the same sports as his peers, he was bullied, called names, and given a hard time.
 He described himself at this young age as a weirdo and "wacky."
 He remarked that being made fun of had been very upsetting for him, but he felt it stemmed from others' jealousy of his talents and the subsequent attention that gave him.

-In 2024, AJ McLean hosted the Netflix music competition series Building the Band, which featured judges Nicole Scherzinger, Kelly Rowland, and guest judge Liam Payne.
-Following Payne's untimely death in October 2024, McLean announced at 90s Con in Hartford, Connecticut, that the series would be dedicated to Payne's memory, highlighting their shared experiences and the bond they formed during filming.